oschonrock/binfuse/README.md

 cmake --build build
 ```

 Tests are run automatically at the end of build.
+They can be disabled with `-DBINFUSE_TEST=OFF`.

 ### Including in your project